1. Tasks

 Properties

-The response after successfully logging to the google sheet
+• message – The response message after logging to the sheet.

 Examples